-Junior Grand Prix Courchevel 2019 – Preview
+Junior Grand Prix Chelyabinsk 2019 – Preview

 The first of the Junior Grand Prix events takes place in Courchevel, France from the 21st-24th August.
 Here’s a rundown of who you can expect